microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/people-picker.md

 ---
-title: "People-Picker Component"
+title: "People-Picker component"
-description: "The mgt-people-picker web component can be used to search and hold a requested amount of people from the Graph."
+description: "You can use the mgt-people-picker web component to search for and hold a requested number of people via Microsoft Graph."
 localization_priority: Normal
 author: vogtn
 ---

-# People-Picker Component
+# People-Picker component

-## Description

-The `mgt-people-picker` web component can be used to search and hold a requested amount of people from the Graph.
-By default, it will search for all people, but a group property may be defined for further filtering.
+You can use the mgt-people-picker web component to search for and hold a requested number of people via Microsoft Graph.
+By default, the component will search for all people; you can also define a group property to further filter the results.

-If there are more people to display than the `show-max` value, the search list will not display that person.
+If the number of people to display exceeds the `show-max` value, not all people returned will be displayed in the search list.

 ## Example